horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 Today, the community regards as Bitcoin the one with ticker symbol BTC.
 It's the cryptocurrency people refer to when talking about the Bitcoin.

-> It shpould be noted, there is an ongoing debate between Bitcoin and Bitcoin Cash communities as to which of the two cryptocurrencies is the 'true Bitcoin' that Satoshi Nakamoto intended to create.
+> It should be noted, there is an ongoing debate between Bitcoin and Bitcoin Cash communities as to which of the two cryptocurrencies is the 'true Bitcoin' that Satoshi Nakamoto intended to create.

 Although both cryptocurrencies share origins the post-fork changes to blockchain code reflect a different vision for each project.